noahehall/theBookOfNoah/algorithms.md

       - nodes interconnect such that you might have to traverse some nodes more than once toe xplore the entire graph
       - to help reduce redundancy
         - you should mark visited  nodes as such
+      - some `redundancy` is desirable in critical transportantion or energey networks even when stringing for economical solutions
+        - otherwise if only one method connects the network
+        - its easily disrupted accidently or by a voluntary act
+          - e.g an act of war
   - `graph complexity`
     - the number of  edges and vertexes
   - graph `centrality`